-Please refer to our bylaws and Rule 14a-19 under the Exchange Act for additional information and requirements regarding stockholder proposals and director nominations.
+Please refer to our bylaws for additional information and requirements regarding stockholder proposals and director nominations.
 We will not consider any proposal or nomination that is not timely or otherwise does not meet our bylaws and the SEC's requirements for submitting a proposal or nomination, as applicable.
 We reserve the right to reject, rule out of order or take other appropriate action with respect to any proposal or nomination that does not comply with these and any other applicable requirements.